SlackOverflow-Cloud-Computing/Playlists/README.md

-# Spotify-Adapter
+# Playlist Service
-Service for interfacing with the Spotify API
+Service for managing anything to do with playlists

 ## Usage